abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

 ### `Redux Actions`

 The redux actions are separated into rover actions and controller actions.
-The controller actions are two in total, setGrid which takes x and y integers as parameters, and executeCommands, which takes in a number, corresponding to 1 or 2 (1 is to execute Rover 1 commands).
+The controller actions are two in total, setGrid which takes x and y integers as parameters, and executeCommands, which takes in an integer, corresponding to 1 or 2 (1 is to execute Rover 1 commands).
 The rover actions are three in total: setPosR takes in a dataObject, and an integer (corresponding to the rover number, such as 1 for Rover1). executeCMDdir takes in a dataObject and an integer (corresponding to the rover number, such as 1 for Rover1).